One of The Most Common Work-Related Injuries

 Hopefully, yours is a back injury that can be healed in a brief period of time, or perhaps with over-the-counter treatments.
 However, you might also have an injury with lasting consequences, potentially for the rest of your life.
 If you have to receive constant medical attention, assistance, or medication moving forward, you deserve to be compensated for all of that.
 Additionally, you should be compensated for wages that you lost from missing work time.

-Regardless of whether you are a DRE 1 or DRE 5, you need to consult with a California back injury attorney to evaluate your diagnostic images (i.e. MRI) and ensure you receive maximum compensation for your work accident.
+Regardless of whether you are a DRE 1 or DRE 5, reach out to a California back injury attorney to evaluate your diagnostic images (i.e. MRI) and ensure you receive maximum compensation for your work accident.